Bayview (NSW)

 Employment performance in Bayview has been below expectations when compared to most other areas nationally

-Bayview has an educated workforce, with the technology sector notably represented.
-Its unemployment rate is 4.8%, according to AreaSearch's statistical area data aggregation.
-As of December 2025, Bayview has 1,621 residents employed, with an unemployment rate of 4.8%, which is 0.6% higher than Greater Sydney's rate of 4.2%.
+Bayview has an educated workforce with notable representation in the technology sector.
+The unemployment rate is 4.8%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 1,587 residents employed while the unemployment rate stands at 4.2% above Greater Sydney's rate.

 Frequently Asked Questions - Employment